alitawash/multi-docker/README.md

 A Starter Project with different technology (Client: Angular, API: Hasura, Server: Go, Database: Postgres, Static file server: Nginx)

 ## Build
-For first time run `docker-compose up --build` or `docker-compose up`
+For the first time run `docker-compose up --build` in the root directory and `docker-compose up` for any run doesn't require a containers rebuild.